marneninarahari/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization
 https://www.coursera.org/specializations/deep-learning

-In this Specialization, I have learned to build and train neural network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, LSTMs, Transformers, and learn how to make them better with strategies such as Dropout, BatchNorm, Xavier/He initialization, and more.
+In this Specialization, I have learned to build and train neural network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, LSTMs, Transformers, and learn how to make them better with strategies such as Dropout, BatchNorm, Xavier/He initialization.
 Gained theoretical concepts and their industry applications using Python and TensorFlow and tackle real-world cases such as speech recognition, music synthesis, chatbots, machine translation, natural language processing, and more.

 ## Applied Learning Project